cau4svg/cau4svg/README.md

 ## About me

-I am **Caua Souza**, a junior developer from Brazil with an infrastructure background and a growing interest in process automation, APIs, backend development, integrations and cybersecurity fundamentals.
+I am **Cauã Alves**, a junior developer from Brazil with an infrastructure background and a growing interest in process automation, APIs, backend development, integrations and cybersecurity fundamentals.

 I am building my technical base through practical projects, small automations and continuous study.
 My focus is to solve real operational problems with clear, maintainable and useful technology.